StochasticBiology/boolean-efflux/README.md

   - Fig S5 -- timeseries.py
   - Fig S6 -- heatmaps.py

+## Simulation of regulatory network dynamics

-To run the model code with chosen regulatory architecture, update method, update rule and energy levels, use:
+The below steps describe the steps to run the model code with chosen regulatory architecture, update method, update rule and energy levels.

 In the directory where the two python scripts are located:
 ```sh